ktnlvr/gray-walls/wiki/content/rules/traits.md

 title: Traits
 ---

-An interesting character is defined by their shortcomings. _Traits_ correspond to moments when your characters get in trouble for something they can change, but chose to stay the same.
+Traits represent those moments when your character gets into trouble not because they couldn't act differently, but because they choose to.

-You can either browse the table and pick whichever sounds most suitable or take the total of `3d6`.
+You can either browse the table and pick whichever sounds most suitable or roll `3d6` and taek the total.

 |     | Trait             | Gain experience when...                                         |
 | --- | ----------------- | --------------------------------------------------------------- |